craigpearson/bem-walker-nav-menu/README.md

 </nav>
 ```

-You can extend the class too.
-Here is an exemple where we change "nav" to "menu":
+Extend the class to change the HTML classes.

 ```php
 <?php